system76/docs/_articles/upgrade.md

 #### 5. Done!

-You're all set!
 The upgrade will prompt you to restart, then you'll be on your newly upgraded system!
 If you run into any issues, check out Stuck Upgrades or Fixing Common Upgrade Failures below.

+If you use any third-party packages, you'll need to re-enable them in the Software & Updates settings on the **Other Software** tab.
+Check any sources that you might need, then close the window.

 ---